as-ideas/TransformerTTS/README.md

 - To restart training, delete the weights and/or the logs from the logs folder with the training flag `--reset_dir` (both) or `--reset_logs`, `--reset_weights`

 #### Monitor training
-We log some information that can be visualized with TensorBoard:
 ```bash
 tensorboard --logdir /logs/directory/
 ```